 As an Up2Us Coach, Anthony works with several program sites.
 Anthony is a BYW alum (O'Bryant High School) and a graduate of the Coaches In Training program.
 Anthony completed the Northeastern Foundation Year program, and will attend UMass-Boston in the fall.

 As the Ambassador of Mentoring (AoM) funded by Mass Mentoring and Highland Street Foundation, Ryan is responsible for mentor and mentee training, program development, and mentor recruitment and marketing

 As an Up2Us Coach, Keith works with several program sites across the city.
 Keith is in his second year as a coach with BYW.
 Keith wrestled at Lexington High School and will continue his education at UMass-Boston in the fall.

 As an Up2Us Operation Coach, Melissa works with several program sites.
 Melissa is also a Program Manager for MENTOR: The National Mentorship Partnership.
 In her capacity at BYW, she has also been critical to supporting the Program Director on expanding mentorship opportunities.

 As an Up2Us Coach, Tim works with several program sites.
 Tim is a BYW alum (TechBoston Academy) and a graduate of the Coaches In Training program.
 Tim currently attends Bunker Hill Community College.

 As an Up2Us Coach, Joshua works with several program sites.
 Joshua is a BYW alum (Boston Latin) and a graduate of the Coaches In Training program.
-Joshua currently attends UMass-Boston.
+He is in his second year as an Up2Us Coach and he currently attends UMass-Boston.

 As an Up2Us Operation Coach, Zach works with several program sites.
 Prior to joining BYW, Zach completed his studies in recreational management and policy at the University of New Hampshire and from 2011-13 was an infantryman for the United States Army.